 Gillooly spent six months in prison after pleading guilty to racketeering for his role in what proved to be a career-killing PR debacle for Harding.
-The athlete herself pleaded guilty to hindering prosecution in March 1994, though it was only this year that she admitted she figured out what had happened after the fact—even before she was filled in—but didn't tell authorities.
+The athlete herself pleaded guilty to hindering prosecution in March 1994, though it was only last year that she admitted to figuring out what had happened after the fact but didn't tell authorities.
 She was banned for life from the United States Figure Skating Association and stripped of the national title she won two days after Kerrigan was attacked.

 "You are a prime example of how ruthless ambition and raw greed can disrupt, degrade and disfigure a sport of grace even to the height of the Olympics," Circuit Judge Donald Londer told Gillooly at sentencing.
 "All that will be recalled is a band of thugs from Portland, Ore., tried to rig the national figure skating association championships and the Olympics by stealth and violence."

-As I, Tonya intended, it's impossible to watch the film and not come away with the sinking feeling that Harding was competing against the odds all her life and was more of an innocent bystander in her own rather tragic story than the villain the tabloids made her out to be 24 years ago.
+As I, Tonya intended, it's impossible to watch the film and not come away with the sinking feeling that Harding was competing against the odds all her life and was more of an innocent bystander in her own rather tragic story than the villain the tabloids made her out to be in the mid-'90s.

 AP Photo/Lennox McLendon

-"I knew that this would be with me for the rest of my life," Harding told the New York Times recently—and she wasn't talking about the fact that she was the first American woman to land a triple axel in competition.
+"I knew that this would be with me for the rest of my life," Harding told the New York Times—and she wasn't talking about the fact that she was the first American woman to land a triple axel in competition.

 While that act of violence in the name of competition turned out to be an isolated event in figure skating, a different kind of controversy emerged in its wake.